emmpowered/examples/README.md

-# EMMpowered Blog Code Examples Repository
+# EMMpowered Blog Examples Repository

-Welcome to the **EMMpowered Blog Code Examples Repository**!
+Welcome to the **EMMpowered Blog Examples Repository**!
 This repository contains code snippets, scripts, and examples referenced in posts on the [EMMpowered](https://emmpowered.blog) blog.

 ## About EMMpowered
 [EMMpowered](https://emmpowered.blog) is a blog dedicated to enterprise mobility management (EMM), with a special focus on Zebra rugged Android devices and Omnissa Workspace One.
 The blog provides insights, tips, and tricks for IT professionals managing enterprise mobility solutions.